Refactoring consists of improving the internal structure of an existing program’s source code while preserving its external behavior.

 Although the practice of refactoring has become popular, rigorously establishing its benefit in an academic context has proven thorny, illustrating a common gap between research and common practice.

-- Studying the Effect of Refactorings: a Complexity Metrics Perspective, a 2010 study, finds surprisingly little correlation between refactoring episodes, as identified by version control logs, and decrease in cyclomatic complexity
+- Studying the Effect of Refactorings: a Complexity Metrics Perspective, a 2010 study, finds surprisingly little correlation between refactoring episodes, as identified by version control logs, and a decrease in cyclomatic complexity

 Such studies may be affected by methodological issues, such as identifying what counts as a “refactoring” when examining code histories after the fact; the above paper, for instance, finds that programmers often label “refactorings” sets of code changes which also include additional functionality or bug fixes.